-The northern bank of the Main is now closed to traffic.
-So I got on my bike and pedaled through the city to test how bike-friendly Frankfurt is now.
-Because the city announced Dolles after Frankfurt 2018 didn't do very well in the test of the ADFC (Allgemeiner Deutscher Fahrradclub).
+The northern bank of the Main is now closed to car traffic.
+So I hopped on my bike and pedaled firmly once across the city to test how bike-friendly Frankfurt has become.
+After all, the city has announced Dolles after Frankfurt did not score particularly well in the ADFC (Allgemeiner Deutscher Fahrradclub) test in 2018.

 How do you move through the city?
 Are you one of those with a cargo bike?
-Do you put your helmet on your head in the morning and eagerly pedal into the office?
-Or do you use the bike like me mainly for things to do, or just to let you drift a bit through the streets?
+Do you put your helmet on your head in the morning and pedal eagerly to the office?
+Or do you, like me, use the bike mainly for errands, or just to drift a bit through the streets?

-Short and good: I like cycling for my life, but have mostly avoided it in Frankfurt so far.
+In a nutshell: I love cycling for my life, but have mostly avoided it in Frankfurt so far.

 What makes me prefer the car?
-Not personal comfort.
+Not personal convenience.
 No.

 I don't like cycling in Frankfurt because I don't enjoy it on the crowded streets.
-I'm also out in the back with my dog in the basket.
+I also still ride with my dog in the basket in the back.
 That's just too unsafe for me.

-However, since its decision to make Frankfurt more bicycle-friendly, the city has been eagerly brushing the streets full of cycle paths.
-And since the beginning of August, the northern bank of the Main has been closed to traffic for testing purposes.
+But since its decision to make Frankfurt more bike-friendly, the city has been busily painting the streets full of bike lanes.
+And since the beginning of August, the northern bank of the Main has been closed to car traffic as a trial.

-The decision is not uncontroversial, which is in the nature of things: some people are happy, others are annoyed.
-The fact is: whoever uses a car in the future must have even stronger nerves than usual.
+The decision is not without controversy, which is in the nature of things: some are happy about it, others are annoyed.
+The fact is: who uses the car in the future, must have even stronger nerves than usual.
 Because one thing is clear: the city of Frankfurt wants to become more bicycle-friendly.
-Even the demands of the Radentscheids have been taken over by the department, which I reported to you in April last year in the post about "Schöner Radeln".
+Even demands of the bicycle decision has taken over the department, of which I had told you in April last year in the post to "Schöner Radeln".

-The future of urban traffic means: Cycling will be encouraged and expanded, cars will have to put back.
+The future of urban transport means: cycling will be promoted and expanded, cars will have to take a back seat.

-2018 The ADFC Frankfurt had only certified sufficient bicycle friendliness: Parking cars on cycle paths makes life difficult for cyclists.
-A cycle path that suddenly ends at the road increases the feeling of insecurity, as does the notorious Friedberger Landstraße at Scheffelstraße.
-It's a place that leaves me confused every time.
-First no cycle path at all, then a few meters of track and suddenly the end is again.
+In 2018, the ADFC had only certified Frankfurt as sufficiently bike-friendly: Parking cars on bike paths make life difficult for cyclists.
+A bike lane that suddenly ends at the street increases the feeling of insecurity, such as at the notorious Friedberger Landstraße at the height of Scheffelstraße.
+This is a spot that leaves me confused every time.
+First no bike lane at all, then a few meters of lane and suddenly it's over again.

-However, as I said: the city has big plans and in its bicycle traffic planning it is targeting exactly the section from Börneplatz to Friedberger.
+But as I said: the city has big plans and takes in its cycling planning exactly the section from Börneplatz to Friedberger in the target.
 Whereby more space for cyclists logically means one lane less for cars.
-Will more safety for bicycles bring more avalanches?
+Will more safety for bicycles lead to more traffic jams?
 The city speaks of a "test phase".
-So-called artificial traffic jams should not be created.
+However, so-called artificial traffic jams are not to be created.

 Clear separation between cars and bikes creates safety

-And that's still the rule in Frankfurt.
-What unsettles me is not only the unpleasant proximity of the cars, but also the behavior of the car behind me to have to assess.
-To hope that there will be enough space on the left lane at the Friedberger Tor at the level of the ramparts to overtake me.
-If not, I hope for sufficient patience of the driver, so that he does not pass narrowly.
+And that's still the rule in Frankfurt, after all.
+What unsettles me is not only the uncomfortable proximity of cars, but also having to gauge the behavior of the car behind me.
+I hope that there is enough space on the left lane at the Friedberger Tor near the Wallanlagen to overtake me.
+If not, I hope for enough patience of the driver, so that he does not rush past closely.

-On the Taunusstraße the situation is not much better.
-A cyclist who wants to turn over the junction Am Hauptbahnhof needs strong nerves: The left turn lane leads me exactly to the middle of the busy street, which is probably only quiet on Sundays.
+On Taunusstraße the situation is not much better.
+Strong nerves are needed by a cyclist who wants to turn across the intersection Am Hauptbahnhof: the left-turn lane leads me right into the middle of the busy street, which is probably only quiet on Sundays.

-However, at last a ray of hope awaits me at Baseler Platz: a thick wide cycle path with arrows leads clearly and safely over Stuttgarter Straße.
+However, a ray of hope finally awaits me then at Baseler Platz: a thick wide bike lane with arrows leads clearly and safely across Stuttgarter Straße.

 What can I say?
-This is a completely different driving experience now.
-On the three-lane road, the wheel and cars are now clearly separated - which makes the big difference.
+It's a completely different driving experience now.
+On the three-lane road, bikes and cars are now clearly separated - which makes all the difference.

-At the end of my tour I am curious: What about the closed banks of the Main?
-What do you want me to say?
-It's wonderful - everything is free except for pedestrians, who of course now stroll across the Uferstraße at the Mainkai without looking around.
-But the most important thing: The cars are far away, even barely audible.
-It is as peaceful and quiet as on a bicycle tour through nature.
-For a moment I'll be in cyclist heaven.
-Reality brings me back to the ground of facts at the level of the Old Bridge: only road, no cycle path towards the Beautiful View.
-I decide to pedal further into Ostend over the empty and wide footpath.
-Safe is safe.
+At the end of my tour I am curious: What about the closed Main riverbank?
+What can I say.
+It's glorious - all clear except for pedestrians, who of course are now criss-crossing the Mainkai riverbank without looking back.
+But the most important thing: The cars are far away, even hardly to hear.
+It is as peaceful and quiet as on a bike tour through nature.
+For a moment I am in cycling heaven.
+Reality brings me back down to earth at the height of the Old Bridge: only road, no cycle path in the direction of Schöne Aussicht.
+I decide to pedal further into Ostend along the empty and wide footpath.
+Better safe than sorry.

-By the way: If you don't feel like going to town at all and are still looking for a bike tour for the weekend.
-How about an ultimate tour over the Main?
+By the way, if you don't fancy the city at all and are still looking for a bike ride for the weekend.
+How about an ultimate tour across the Main?

-How do you experience the changes in transport policy so far?
-How safe do you feel cycling through the city?
+How do you experience the traffic changes so far?
+How safe do you guys feel biking around town?